-A heat map shows the wireless coverage in an area by use of color, where good wireless coverage will usually appear as green, while weak to no coverage is displayed as red.
+A heat map shows the wireless coverage / signal strength in an area using color, where good wireless coverage will usually appear as green, while weak to no coverage will be red.

 Heatmappers and speed tests are complementing tools that together give a better overview.